 The DMFA may in some circumstances deem it desirable to disburse the amount in more tranches or accept a supplementary disbursement during the year.
-The Administrative Partner will in such circumstances be required to submit a Status Report prior to any additional yearly disbursement (section 18).
+The Administrative Partner will in such circumstances be required to submit a Status Report (annex 12 and relevant financial annexes) prior to any additional yearly disbursement (section 18).

 The Administrative Partner requests DMFA funds in support of the commercial partner(s) as an integrated part of the final disbursement request for Maturation Projects and from the second year for Full Projects as per section 23.
-The funds will be disbursed based on the Administrative Partners receipt of the commercial partner(s) externally audited actual expenditure for prior period(s) as per annex 19.
+The funds will be disbursed based on the Administrative Partner's receipt of the commercial partner(s) externally audited actual expenditure for prior period(s) as per annex 19.
 To facilitate this, the Administrative Partners may include a small fee in the budget line for "Local Administration".